Hedgehawk11/buzzers/README.md

 ```

 ## AI disclamer:
 I am currently trying to learn node.js, and this was a project I decided to make, as I saw a possibility of this being useful, then added more and more then decided to release it. this is mostly vibe-coded in its current state (github copilot and opencode), this was to serve as an example for me later on.
 I probably will de-vibe it later, with a better UI, and stuff like that.
 No promises tho as I am super lazy.
-Still adding new features using AI at this time, and dont worry, I dont YOLO ai code instantly, I test it out, make sure it works, then fix it myself if I have to
+Still adding new features using AI at this time, and dont worry, I dont YOLO ai code instantly, I test it out, make sure it works, then fix it myself if I have to.
+Also, I work on this in week long phases, where a lot gets added then I leave it be for a month or two

 Built on playroom kit and nodejs